 You can restrict the discovery and deployment of your VM to a specific set of customers by publishing the image and pricing as a private plan.
 Private plans unlock the ability for you to create exclusive offers for your closest customers and offer customized software and terms.
 The customized terms enable you to highlight a variety of scenarios, including field-led deals with specialized pricing and terms as well as early access to limited release software.
 Private plans enable you to give specific pricing or products to a limited set of customers.

-For more information, see Plans and pricing for commercial marketplace offers and Private Offers on Azure Marketplace.
+For more information, see Plans and pricing for commercial marketplace offers and Private offers in the Microsoft commercial marketplace.